GraphiteEditor/Graphite/rank-polymorphism-implementation.md

 The kernel owns the item wrapping on both sides: it receives `Item<T>`, may read or write attributes, and returns `Item<U>`.
 Generic element-wise nodes list bare element types in `#[implementations(...)]` (e.g. `Graphic, Vector, Raster<CPU>`); the macro derives both wire forms.
 Field metadata, `NodeInputDecleration` accessors, and default types keep the `List` wire form for document compatibility.

-Rules enforced by validation: only the primary input may be `Item`-typed; an `Item<T>` primary requires an `Item<U>` return and bare-element implementations; an `Item<U>` return requires an `Item<T>` primary; incompatible with `shader_node` (GPU kernels need bare `repr(C)` values).
-Bare-typed primaries continue to mean today's plain wires, so unmigrated nodes are untouched.
+Rules enforced by validation: only the primary input may be `Item`-typed; an `Item<T>` primary requires an `Item<U>` return and bare-element implementations; an `Item<U>` return requires an `Item<T>` primary.
+Bare-typed primaries continue to mean today's plain wires, so unmigrated nodes are untouched. `shader_node` kernels are now compatible: the same `Item<T>` body is re-emitted against a transparent GPU stand-in (see below).

-Migrated so far: Bounding Box, Close Path, Blur, Median Filter, Blend Mode, Opacity, Clipping Mask, Reset Transform, Replace Transform.
+Migrated so far (~120 nodes): the graphical element-wise batch (Bounding Box, Close Path, Blur, Median Filter, etc.), the attribute-manipulating nodes (Blend Mode, Opacity, Clipping Mask, Reset/Replace Transform), Transform itself (including the flagship lazy-primary zip that broadcasts `Item<Vector>` content across a `List<DVec2>` frame), the string and math families, the expanders (string split, regex, JSON query, Separate Subpaths, Image Color Palette), and the raster adjustment/blending/GPU chunk (16 adjustments plus Mix, Color Overlay, Gradient Map).
 The attribute-manipulating nodes became one-line kernels (`content.set_attribute(ATTR_BLEND_MODE, blend_mode)`), which deleted the ~180 lines of `SetBlendMode`/`MultiplyAlpha`/`MultiplyFill`/`SetClip` trait impls in the blending crate and resolved its three "apply once to the list's parent" TODOs — the `Item` variant is precisely that path.

 ### Supporting changes